nektro/mlog/content/posts/switching-to-nix.md

 }
 ```

-Most of this file isn't too consequential, it setups my hardware are i3 window manager configuration, as well as my user and system services.
+Most of this file isn't too consequential, it setups my hardware and i3 window manager configuration, as well as my user and system services.
 I do want to bring our attention to one section in particular though that sets up my user account,

 ```nix
   users.users.meghan = {